watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Cloud-native applications.md

     Azure Cosmos DB supports multiple NoSQL data models; including supporting a MongoDB API.
 This provides compatibility for code written for MongoDB to communicate with Cosmos DB without code changes; for easier migration and interoperability.

-    With the existing source code written for MongoDB, it can be pointed towards Azure Cosmos DB using the MongoDB API.
-The Cosmos DB Emulator can be used for local development, however, the emulator does not support the MongoDB API yet when running on Linux.
-As a result, when using Linux for development, MongoDB will still need to be used for local development, and Azure Cosmos DB used for data storage in the cloud.
-This allows existing source cdoe for MongoDB to continue to be used without requiring changes.
+    With the existing source code written for MongoDB, it can be pointed towards the Azure Cosmos DB MongoDB API endpoint.
+The Azure Cosmos DB Emulator could be used for local development on Windows, however, the Cosmos DB emulator does not support Linux.
+As a result, when using Linux for development, MongoDB is still needed for local development environments; with Azure Cosmos DB used for data storage in the cloud.
+This allows existing source code written for MongoDB storage to be easily mirated to using Azure Cosmos DB backend.

 ## Customer quote (to be read back to the attendees at the end)